 Adult brown recluse spiders are most frequently seen during the spring months.
 Mating season in Oklahoma, Arkansas, and Texas, lasts from April to early July, during which time female spiders produce up to five egg sacs, containing about 50 eggs each.
 The length of time required for development to the adult stage is slightly less than a year, and in the laboratory, spiders have been observed to live for up to two and a half years.

 Because of the seriousness of a brown recluse bite, the best solution to a household infestation of these spiders is to hire a professional pest control company.
 Even for professionals, infestations of the brown recluse can be difficult to control.
 Look for a reputable company that is willing to take the time to work with you and your infestation.
-A combination of chemical treatments and vigorous sanitation measures are usually required to significantly reduce or eliminate a well-entrenched brown recluse infestation.
+A combination of insecticide and sanitation measures are usually required to reduce or eliminate a well-entrenched brown recluse infestation.
 Brown recluse spiders can be controlled using a four step, integrated approach:

-Unnecessary clutter in the structure should be eliminated, spider webs removed from interior and exterior areas, and a thorough vacuuming should be undertaken around, under, and behind furniture.
+Unnecessary clutter in the structure should be eliminated, spider webs should be removed from interior and exterior areas, and a thorough vacuuming should be undertaken around, under, and behind furniture.
 Brown recluse spiders are frequently found in and around boxes stored in closets and attics.
 Stored boxes should be tightly taped shut to eliminate the availability as a nesting site.
 Clutter removal is best done before your pest control professional arrives.

 Residual sprays.
 Liquid insecticide sprays should be applied to the exterior foundation, eaves, edges of closets, storage areas, and room perimeters, if necessary.
 Sprays with long-residual killing activity should be selected.
 Certain products using botanical extracts and oils may provide short-term repellency or control, but have not been tested against brown recluse spiders and are not likely to provide as long-term control as some of the pyrethroid insecticides listed below.